-298 Steam distillation is a typical extraction process, in which steam is used to separate volatile 299 compounds from a liquid matrix at low temperatures.
-Simultaneous distillation extraction 300 combines steam and solvent extraction and is an important extraction method for isolating 3-301 methylindole and p-cresol, which are crucial to the 'pastoral' flavor characteristics of lamb 302 (Schreurs et al., 2007).
-Solvent-assisted flavor evaporation is a gentle technique that operates at 303 low temperatures and high vacuum, preserving sensitive compounds during extraction.
-It can be 304 used for flavor extraction from milk, raw meat, and ham (Colahan-Sederstrom & Peterson, 2005; 305 Liu et al., 2022); however, it is a time-consuming and laborious process.
-Solid-phase 306 microextraction (SPME) involves exposing a fiber coated with an adsorbent to the sample or 307 headspace to capture volatile compounds.
-This technique is preferred for flavor analysis owing to 308 its simple extraction process, cost-effectiveness, solvent-free nature, and high sensitivity.
-SPME 309 is an effective extraction method capable of identifying volatile compounds in various meat 310 products, as demonstrated in a previous study that compared volatile compound extraction from 311 beef and lamb fats (Watkins et al., 2012).
-Stir-bar sorptive extraction (SBSE) uses a coated stir bar 312 to absorb volatile compounds from a sample in the absence of solvents.
-SBSE has an extraction 313 phase that is 50-250 times larger than that of SPME (Ngamchuachit et al., 2020), resulting in 314 enhanced extraction capabilities, and is used to extract volatile compounds from various meat 315 products (Benet et al., 2015; Ngamchuachit et al., 2020).
+(Colahan-Sederstrom and Peterson, 2005; Liu et al., 2022); however, it is a time-consuming and laborious process.
+Solidphase microextraction (SPME) involves exposing a fiber coated with an adsorbent to the sample or headspace to capture volatile compounds.
+This technique is preferred for flavor analysis owing to its simple extraction process, cost-effectiveness, solvent-free nature, and high sensitivity.
+SPME is an effective extraction method capable of identifying volatile compounds in various meat products, as demonstrated in a previous study that compared volatile compound extraction from beef and lamb fats (Watkins et al., 2012).
+Stir-bar sorptive extraction (SBSE) uses a coated stir bar to absorb volatile compounds from a sample in the absence of solvents.
+SBSE has an extraction phase that is 50-250 times larger than that of SPME (Ngamchuachit et al., 2020), resulting in enhanced extraction capabilities, and is used to extract volatile compounds from various meat products (Benet et al., 2015; Ngamchuachit et al., 2020).

 Mass spectrometry (MS) is a typical analytical method for volatile flavor compound analysis owing to its ability to provide detailed chemical identification and quantification of individual compounds.
 Coupled with GC-MS, MS facilitates the precise separation and detection of complex volatile compound mixtures.
-Liquid chromatography-MS (LC-MS) is well suited for in-depth flavor analysis, enabling the identification of semi- or non-volatile compound profiles in foods.
+Liquid chromatography-MS (LC-MS) is well suited for indepth flavor analysis, enabling the identification of semi- or non-volatile compound profiles in foods.
 To identify key flavor compounds and elucidate the mechanism of flavor formation in foods, it is important to identify the composition of volatile and non-volatile compounds.
 Kang et al. (2024) investigated key volatile and non-volatile metabolites and their metabolic pathways using GC-MS and LC-MS to determine the molecular regulatory mechanisms and support molecular breeding for yak meat flavor formation.
-In addition, Zhang et al. (2024) provided a rapid LC-MS/MS method to detect livestock species in meat products.
+In addition, Zhang et al. (2025) provided a rapid LC-MS/MS method to detect livestock species in meat products.

-327 The electronic nose (E-nose) mimics human olfactory senses by using an array of sensors to 328 detect volatile compounds based on patterns, although it cannot identify individual compounds.
-It 329 is used for the rapid classification and comparison of aroma profiles, particularly for quality control 330 and differentiation of products.
-Similarly, the electronic tongue (e-tongue) assesses flavor 331 attributes, such as sweetness, bitterness, and umami, using sensors that detect taste-related 332 chemicals in liquids.
-These electronic sensory devices can be used to determine the freshness of 333 meat samples (Chotimah et al., 2024), provide indicators to distinguish their origin (Yuan et al., 334 2024), or yield information regarding unique flavor characteristics depending on the muscle type 335 (Zhou et al., 2024).
+The electronic nose (E-nose) mimics human olfactory senses by using an array of sensors to detect volatile compounds based on patterns, although it cannot identify individual compounds.
+It is used for the rapid classification and comparison of aroma profiles, particularly for quality control and differentiation of products.
+Similarly, the electronic tongue (E-tongue) assesses flavor attributes, such as sweetness, bitterness, and umami, using sensors that detect taste-related chemicals in liquids.
+These electronic sensory devices can be used to determine the freshness of meat samples (Chotimah et al., 2024), provide indicators to distinguish their origin (Yuan et al., 2024), or yield information regarding unique flavor characteristics depending on the muscle type (Zhou et al., 2024).